Kitchen Ready Betty

 ingredients

-• boneless, skinless chicken breast- buy this in a family pack; you'll end up using most, if not all of it, for this recipe
+• boneless, skinless chicken breast- buy this in a family pack; you'll end up using most of it for this recipe

 • dry ranch seasoning mix- one packet is all you need for great, zesty flavor